 “We used to measure lens performance with a MTF measuring system using conventional sensors, but this new A1 system uses our own 46-megapixel Foveon direct imaging sensors,” said Yamaki.
 “We view this new method of performance evaluation as being incredibly important, not only because we owe it to our customers, but because we owe it to ourselves.
 We’ve spent more than 50 years perfecting our design and manufacturing processes, and now we deliver a complete package by closing the loop on that commitment to quality by adopting a more stringent verification process.”

-Get your Sigma 35mm f/1.4 DG HSM Art Lens now from:
+Back to the Sigma 35mm f/1.4 DG HSM Art Lens Review.